A History of the South Pacific

 65. One new factor that promoted exploration was the invention of the telegraph, the first instantaneous form of communication, by an American named Samuel Morse.
 In 1853 Samuel Walker McGowan, an associate of Morse, sailed to Melbourne in 1853, for the purpose of introducing the telegraph to Australia.
 By this time, Britain had built telegraph lines all the way to India, and the technology had been developed to lay telegraph lines under the sea, thereby connecting islands with the continents.
 Naturally Australians wanted to become part of the growing telegraph network, and among the proposals for undersea cables connecting Australia with Asia, the shortest (and cheapest) possible route would run from Indonesia to Arnhem Land.
 In fact, it would follow the same route that we believe the ancestors of the Aborigines used to reach Australia (see Chapter 1).
 The problem was that the land on the Australian shore, the future Northern Territory, had not been explored yet, and from there the cable would have to cross more than a thousand miles of land to reach Australia's cities; most of that land had not been explored, either.
 Hence, the reward mentioned above.

 66. The stones at Coober Pedy hurt the hooves of Stuart's horses, and that convinced him that he had done enough exploring for this trip.
 What he did not know was that the world's richest opal deposit lay beneath those stones.
 That was a mineral resource he would have wanted to find, for sure!
 Instead, it wasn't discovered until 1915.
+Because the weather at Coober Pedy is too hot or too cold most of the time, today's opal miners and their families live underground.

 67. One of the most famous research ships of history, the HMS Beagle, surveyed Australia's north coast in 1839.
 The ship commander, Lieutenant John Lort Stokes, discovered a promising harbor and named it Port Darwin, after another crew member he used to share a cabin with, Charles Darwin.
 When a city was founded there in 1869, it was first named Palmerston, after a British prime minister.
 Then when the Northern Territory was established in 1911, Palmerston was renamed Darwin, and became its capital.